Frequently Asked Questions

 Does my religion support organ and tissue donation?

-Most major religions support organ and tissue donation because it can save the life of another.
+All major religions support organ and tissue donation because it can save the life of another.
 If your religion restricts the use of a body after death, consult your religious leader: these restrictions may not include organ and tissue donation, if the donation could save another life.
 More information can be found here.

 What does it mean to consent to donate organs and tissue for research?